Trade directory · Decatur metro · Alabama

 Inspection Schedule

-Rough-in inspection before covering work, final inspection upon completion.
-Schedule 24-48 hours in advance with Decatur Building Department.
+Rough-in inspection before covering wiring, final inspection before energizing.
+Schedule 24-48 hours in advance through Decatur Building Department.
+Failed inspections require re-inspection fee.

 §4